SarthakB11/math-agenticrag/README.md

 - Built using LangChain and LangGraph frameworks
 - Uses Qdrant for vector storage
-- Powered by OpenAI's models
+- Powered by Google AI's Gemini models